MargaretLangley/letting/README.md

   1. cap deploy:seed

 ###Reset the database
 Sometimes you have to reset the database.
-If this is the case follow this:
+If this is the case follow this

 1. Remove any backend connections
   1. local dev: rake db:terminate RAILS_ENV=test